Aman Desai

 References

-• Magenta's earlier work on RNN-based music generation, as a prior baseline
+• Magenta's earlier work on music generation as the starting reference point